INTERNATIONAL COMMISSION ON DISTANCE EDUCATION is a non-profit organisation established in Geneva, Switzerland, in 1997 to promote and develop

 deficit of the least favoured countries.

-EENI (Business School) is a certified member of this organisation since December 2003.
+EENI (School of International Business) is a certified member of this organisation since December 2003.